 Fees: RBC Day to Day Banking costs $4 per month.
 This fee is waived if you use multiple RBC products (e.g. credit card and investment).
 Seniors also get a full rebate.

-Cons: 12 transactions may not be adequate on a monthly basis, and each debit above this limit costs $1.25.
+Cons: 12 transactions may not be adequate monthly, and each debit above this limit costs $1.25.

 Learn about RBC savings accounts.